 1. Practice concepts – Layout Design, Composition, and Visual Representations

-In addition to the all of the above, some of the other ways to stay on trend and grow is to be active on social media, read design blogs, share and engage in design forums, watch podcasts, talk to your clients, and observing trends in the industry.
+In addition to all of the above, some of the other ways to stay on trend and grow are to be active on social media, read design blogs, share and engage in design forums, watch podcasts, talk to your clients, and observe trends in the industry.
 This shared learning will help you understand your process and help you develop your own unique voice.

 As technology continues to evolve, designers should be skilled and knowledgeable enough to design around these shifting circumstances.
 Technology is not going to be viewed the same way it is today.
 It is not going to be just a tool for the designer in the future.